RaInta/web/flow.md

 ### Step 5: Mount the root filesystem and switch to it

 The final step of the boot process consists of building the root filesystem.
-The root is a Unionfs filesystem that has two layers: a bottom, read-only, layer specified in `rootfs.url`, and a top, read/write, layer that is a tmpfs filesystem.
+The root is a [Unionfs filesystem](https://en.wikipedia.org/wiki/UnionFS) that has two layers: a bottom, read-only, layer specified in `rootfs.url`, and a top, read/write, layer that is a tmpfs filesystem.

 ## Implications of this boot flow

-TO re-iterate explicitly:
+To make some implications explicit:
  * the Raspberry Pi needs to be able to acquire a network address through DHCP _and_ needs to be able to do internet traffic.
 The boot process will fail if either are not met
  * all operations that happen during boot will be re-tried with exponential back-off in case of failure (i.e. failure of one API call does not mean much, and in an ulikely case, it will just add a few additional seconds to the boot - the boot is resilient to transient failures)
  * because of the way this is wired, only one partition is needed on the SD card: the boot partition.
 As an optimization the downloaded images are stored on this partition.
 The size of the partition should be enough to accomodate both the boot files themselves and the images.
 We recommend that the boot partition is at least 1GB in size